coffee-fueled-dev/very-coffee/packages/app/src/blog/tkn/post.md

----
-name: tkn
-description: An online algorithm that incrementally discovers and compresses recurring symbol patterns in a data stream, building its own token vocabulary without any prior linguistic or statistical model.
----

 ## Overview

 I've been working on the tkn project for a few years as of writing this.
 It started in the basement of my friend's house watching a [Two Minute Papers](https://www.youtube.com/channel/UCbfYPyITQ-7l4upoX8nvctg) video on Youtube in (I think) 2022 about GPT3.